jarun/nnn/README.md

   - Notification on cp, mv, rm completion
   - Copy file paths to system clipboard on select
   - Create (with parents), rename, duplicate (anywhere) files and dirs
-  - Launch GUI apps, run commands, execute file, spawn a shell
+  - Launch GUI apps, run commands, spawn a shell
   - Hovered file set as `$nnn` at prompt and spawned shell
   - Lock terminal (needs a locker)
 - Privacy-aware (no unconfirmed user data collection)